MathieuJouffroy/Roger_skyline/README.md

 - Stop the services you don’t need for this project.

 ## Part 4 : Script
+-  updates all the sources of the packages and create a scheduled task for this script once a week at 4AM and every time the machine reboots
+-  monitor changes of the /etc/crontab file and send an email to root if it has been modified and create a scheduled script task every day at midnight.
 Manage cron jobs

 ## Part 5 : Web Server
-Set a web server who available on the VM’s IP or a host
+Set a web server available on the VM’s IP or a host